Hey-Mentor/mentor-mobile/README.md

 2. Download and install the EXPO CLI on your desktop.
 Follow [this guide](https://docs.expo.io/versions/latest/introduction/installation/) for detailed instructions.

-3. Download and install the [EXPO mobile client](https://expo.io/tools#client) on your phone
+3. Download and install the [EXPO mobile client](https://expo.io/tools#client) on your phone (or you can use an iOS simulator through Xcode or Android simulator through Android Studio)

-4. To open the project in EXPO, navigate your terminal to the directory where you cloned the GitHub project.
-Be sure to navigate to the `web` folder

-5. If this is the first time executing the project, you will need to execute:
+4. [First time only]: If this is the first time executing the project, you will need to execute:

-`npm install`
+`yarn install`

 6. Execute:

 `expo start`

-7. Once the project is open, you can either run in a simulator on your machine, or you can open the EXPO mobile client on your phone, and scan the QR code presented by EXPO.

 ## Signing In